akanksha509/Podcast_Sentiment_Analysis/README.md

 ## Conclusion
 The project successfully demonstrated the effectiveness of transformer-based models, particularly RoBERTa and ALBERT, for sentiment analysis tasks on both conversational and classical text datasets.
 While traditional models provided a useful baseline, the transformer models showed superior results in handling complex text and improving sentiment classification accuracy.

-Future work could involve exploring multi-modal sentiment analysis, where audio and visual data are incorporated, or testing other advanced models for NLP tasks.